MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 Instead of grouping rows by a specific column value, we can use the [bin()](./binfunction.md) function to divide the data into distinct ranges based on numeric or time values.

-The following example finds the event count of storms that caused crop damage for each week in 2007.
+This example counts the number of storms that caused crop damage for each week in 2007.
+The `7d` argument represents a week, as the function requires a valid [timespan](scalar-data-types/timespan.md) value.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVQguSSwqCcnMTVVISi0pT03NU9BISSxJLQGKaBgZGJjrGhrqGhhqKujpKWCKW2hqgkwqLs3NTSzKrEpVAJvunF+aV6Jgq5AMojU0FZIqFZIy8zTgNukoGKZoAgCRt8vYjQAAAA==" target="_blank">Run the query</a>